mianyacd/mianyacd.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD candidate at Rutgers University, working under the guidance of [Professor Vijay Atluri](https://sites.rutgers.edu/vijay-atluri/).
-My research focuses on advancing knowledge in **Access Control**, **Privacy Analysis**, and **Graph Analysis**, with the goal of addressing critical challenges in data security and privacy.
+My research integrates **Access Control**, **Privacy Analysis**, and **Graph Analysis**, with the goal of developing AI-driven frameworks that leverage Large Language Models (LLMs) to interpret natural language policies and ensure regulatory compliance in data security environments.

 Publication